I assert that...

 - According to this document: Folding@home - Executive summary

 Folding-at-Home will only add $6.00 per month per computer to your utility payments.

 - But there's an upside, I live in Canada and so heat my house with natural gas between Fall and Spring.
 A small amount of heat coming from my computer means my fossil-fuel-burning furnace will run a little less often.
-Obviously this argument isn't valid during the summer months when air-conditioning requires energy to pump the heat outside.
-But a small expenditure of energy from an old Pentium-4 helps to reduce moisture (and therefore, mildew) in my basement.
+Obviously this argument isn't valid during the summer months when air-conditioning requires energy to pump the additional heat outside.
+But a small expenditure of energy from several old Pentium-4 systems helps to reduce moisture (and therefore, mildew) in my basement.

-(Caveat: unlike light bulbs for this purpose, never operate a PC in an enclosed space like a closet)
+(Caveat: unlike light bulbs for this purpose , never operate a PC in an enclosed space like a closet)

 Comment: 46% of my electricity comes from fossil fuels so I am never 100% carbon free.
 But if I lived in a rural environment I would erect a small wind-powered generator.
 Why?
 There are places around Ontario's Great Lakes where the wind never stops.
 The same is also true for the Pacific coast of America off Washington State as well as the Atlantic coast off Maine.

 - Everyone has heard the expression "knowledge is power" but this is one example where the reverse is true; "power is knowledge".
 You invest a little electrical power by running the folding-at-home (or BOINC) client software which results in an increase of knowledge necessary to solve certain problems in molecular biology.